SK7LL7/sk7ll7/README.md

-A solo gamedeveloper,
+A solo gamedeveloper,<br>
-and a lonely guy.
+😅and a lonely guy.